KnoAll/cacti-template/install/README.md

 ## Initial install Setup Instructions

-Based on a clean Centos7/8 Minimal or Raspian Stretch/Buster Lite default install.
-This has been developed on a RasperryPi 3 B+.
-As Cacti is a monitoring tool I highly recomend only using ethernet for the best reliability.
-I reccomend against running on a Pi Zero W as the cpu power is half that of the 3 B+.
+Based on a clean AlmaLinux 9.1 default install.
+This is updated from being Legacy Centos7/8 which are no longer viable in this install script due to being sunsetted by RedHat.

-#### Centos7/8 specific requirements: You must have already setup a 'cacti' user with sudoer rights.
-This script will kick out if not running under that user.
+#### AlmaLinux requirements: You must have already setup a 'cacti' user with sudoer rights.

-#### Raspian specific requirements: You must run this as the default 'pi' user.
 This script will kick out if not running under that user.

 Run this from the command line...
 ```bash